OrgFlow/docs/content/reference/glossary/branch-switching.md

 ## The process

-The default process is: @concept_flowin changes from the environment's Salesforce org, change the branch on the environment's record in the @concept_statestore, and then @conceptflowout from the new branch to the environment's Salesforce org.
+The default process is: @concept_flowin changes from the environment's Salesforce org, change the branch on the environment's record in the @concept_statestore, and then @concept_flowout from the new branch to the environment's Salesforce org.

 If the branch you are switching to does not yet exist, OrgFlow will create it from the head of the environment's current Git branch.
 Otherwise, the branch will be left as is on the remote repository.

 When switching branches, OrgFlow will check for the most recent @concept_snapshot that is associated to the branch you are switching to.
 If no snapshot is found, OrgFlow will do a @concept_flowout from the head of the branch you are switching to.

-If a snapshot is found, OrgFlow will apply the snapshot to the environment (similar to a @concept_rollback).
+If a snapshot is found, OrgFlow will apply the snapshot to the environment (similar to a [Rollback](xref:concept_rollback)).
 This allows for the environment's @concept_environmentstate to be restored to the way it was when the environment's branch was switched away from this branch.

 ## Impacts

 Switching an environment's branch can impact the behaviour of other commands:

 @command_env_rollback will warn and prompt for confirmation before rolling back to a snapshot that is associated with a Git branch that differs from the environment's current Git branch.
 The environment's Git branch will be switched back to the Git branch associated with the target snapshot.
-After the rollback has been completed, OrgFlow will only delete snapshots that are associated to the same Git branch as the target snapshot.
+After the rollback has been completed, OrgFlow will delete only the snapshots that are associated to the same Git branch as the target snapshot (and are more recent than the target snapshot).

 @command_env_snapshot_list will only list snapshots associated to the environment's current Git branch.
 Use the `--showAllBranches` switch to override this.